When I say elevate their game I mean getting over their greatest fears so that they can play the game like they OWN IT.

 Naturally we needed to illustrate some “dashboardy” type deal to reflect their starting point.
 They happened to be at 56.01%.
 Is that good or bad?

 That my friends is a trick question.
 Starting points are neither good nor bad they are simply starting points.
-So as you consider your improvement efforts don’t judge yourself based on some myth in your head of where you should have been simply measure and report where you are.
-Then we look at going forward.
+So as you consider your improvement efforts don’t judge yourself based on some myth in your head of where you should have been.
+Simply measure and report where you are.
+Only then can we look at going forward.

 The next logical step of course is to begin analyzing the data.
 In a traditional report driven world we would ask for some details based on the different quality measures.
 So we did that.
 We created a very simple chart that showed the name of the quality measure, the # of members involved (patients), the number of quality measurements taken for the measure as well as the % of the measurements that were compliant.